thakurcoderz/MySQL-Agent/README.md

 - Missing configuration
 - API errors

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Disclaimer

-This tool is designed for database exploration and querying.
-It enforces strict safety measures to prevent destructive operations.
-Always ensure you have proper backups of your database before using any database tools.

 ## Conversation History & Follow-up Questions

 The MySQL Database Assistant now supports context-aware, multi-turn conversations.
 This means you can ask follow-up questions and the agent will remember the last several turns of your conversation, allowing for more natural and productive interactions.